 Ever so slowly, I became aware that I wasn’t just passively listening to these ideas anymore, but was asking more questions about God and thinking more deeply about what was real.
-I began to recognize that the times when I found the most peace were when I was pondering the good and loving nature of God and what that meant for me.
+I began to recognize that the times I found the most peace were when I was pondering the good and loving nature of God and what that meant for me.

 I began to read and study the Bible and Science and Health regularly on my own.
 And little by little, I found that rather than needing my parents or neighbor in the middle of the night, I could rely on these two books to lift me out of whatever darkness I was facing.
 One night, as I was reading the Bible, the thought came that I wanted to devote my life to serving God and to eventually become a practitioner.
-It was like I finally began to see the big picture of the mental struggles I’d been working through as a quest to understand God.
+It was like I'd finally begun to see the big picture of the mental struggles I’d been working through as a quest to understand God.

 I realized I’d been burdened by a feeling that I had to figure everything out on my own.
-But when I read Christ Jesus’ words “I can of mine own self do nothing” (John 5:30), I realized that I really couldn’t do anything on my own, but that I could rely on God.
+But when I read Christ Jesus’ words “I can of mine own self do nothing” (John 5:30), I realized that I really couldn’t do anything on my own, but could rely on God.
 From that moment forward, I felt a deep desire to acknowledge God and to turn to Him for guidance.
 And baby step by baby step, I did this.